prasad1978/NCC-FISAT/README.md

 # NCC-FISAT
-This descrobe a website of NCC activities and achievements of FISAT Cadets
+This is a website of FISAT NCC Unit